 The scenic Yarmouth and Acadian Shores region, located with the UNESCO Southwest Nova Biosphere Reserve, offers a bevy of photo opportunities for the curious traveler.
 From scenic coastal drives, colorful downtown murals and picturesque lighthouses, planning a photo tour of Yarmouth, Nova Scotia, should be tops on your to do list.
-We’ve got suggestions on where to find some of the best picture-perfect places.
+From lighthouses to giant peonies, here’s our guide on where to find some of the best picture-perfect places.

-Yarmouth is a pedestrian-friendly town located on the south shore of Nova Scotia, where you can easily spend 48 hours in Yarmouth visiting lighthouses, farmer’s markets (on summer weekends), funky shops and public art murals.
+Yarmouth is a pedestrian-friendly town located on the south shore of Nova Scotia.
+You can easily spend 48 hours in Yarmouth visiting lighthouses, farmer’s markets (on summer weekends), funky shops and public art murals.
 It’s a low-key, easy-going city, so take your time rambling along the streets and enjoying the friendly vibe.

 Downtown Yarmouth is home to some beautiful public art murals, including this one done by local schoolchildren.
 A great backdrop for some yoga poses?
 We think so!